openSUSE/news-o-o/_posts/2011-08-13-opensuse-weekly-news-issue-188-is-out.markdown

       instance, the code for software RAIDs will, on some RAID levels, be able to handle media that contain defective blocks. (...)

-
+â€

+â€œ

       [Rares
-        Aioanei: kernel weekly news “ 13.08.2011](http://schaiba.wordpress.com/2011/08/13/kernel-weekly-news-13-08-2011/)
+        Aioanei: kernel weekly news â€“ 13.08.2011](http://schaiba.wordpress.com/2011/08/13/kernel-weekly-news-13-08-2011/)

 Rares gives his weekly Kernel Review with openSUSE Flavor.

-
+â€

 ## ![Header Picture](http://saigkill.homelinux.net/images/OWN-oxygen-Tips-and-Tricks.png)Tips and Tricksâ–²â–¼

 ### For Desktop Users

+â€œ

         [MakeUseOf/Yaara Lancet: Organize Your Research With The New Standalone Zotero](http://www.makeuseof.com/tag/organize-research-standalone-zotero/)

 Everyone in the world of research, and many people outside of it, knows that a good
-        citation manager and [PDF organizer](http://www.makeuseof.com/tag/3-pdf-document-management-tools-organizing-research/) is a must if you want to keep track of all the papers you™ve read and accumulated.
-For the past two years, I™ve been using Zotero to organize my research for articles.
+        citation manager and [PDF organizer](http://www.makeuseof.com/tag/3-pdf-document-management-tools-organizing-research/) is a must if you want to keep track of all the papers youâ€™ve read and accumulated.
+For the past two years, Iâ€™ve been using Zotero to organize my research for articles.
 Zotero is a [Firefox](http://www.makeuseof.com/tags/firefox/) add-on in which you can save citations and links to [PDFs](http://www.makeuseof.com/tags/pdf/) and access them at any time.

-One of Zotero™s biggest cons is that it works only within Firefox.
+One of Zoteroâ€™s biggest cons is that it works only within Firefox.
 This means you have
         to be running Firefox and use it to save the articles you find.
 As long as I was using Firefox, this was not a big issue, but when I switched to [Chrome](http://www.makeuseof.com/tags/chrome/) for a while, it became quite cumbersome.
 Not to speak of the fact that I had to load Firefox every time I wanted to look